ranga-triffy/protocol-server-bap/setup.md

 - **Status**: SUBSCRIBED.
 - After filling it up, hit the Done button.

-5. On the edit page of Network Participant, go to Participant Key tab and click on Add (+) button and create a new Participant Key by filling below details:
+5. On the edit page of Network Participant, go to the Participant Key tab and click on Add (+) button and create a new Participant Key by filling below details:

 - **Network Participant**: Same as Participant Id.
 - **Key Id**: unique string value.